 - Home Price: $327,777 median purchase price; $971 median monthly rent

-- Crime Rate: Safer than 67% of cities in Colorado
+- Crime Rate: Safer than 73% of Colorado Springs neighborhoods

-Just north of the Garden of the Gods near Ute Valley Park, Rockrimmon is one of the best neighborhoods in Colorado Springs for families who love outdoor recreation.
-Residents don’t just have access to local parks, trails, and open spaces within the neighborhood—they also have hiking, spelunking, and rock climbing adventures nearby with Blodgett Peak Open Space, Cave of the Winds Mountain Park, and Ormes Peak.
+Just north of Garden of the Gods and home to Ute Valley Park, Northwest Colorado Springs—also known as Rockrimmon—is one of the best neighborhoods in The Springs for families who love outdoor recreation.
+Residents don’t just have access to local parks, trails, and open spaces within the neighborhood—they also have hiking, cave exploring, and rock climbing adventures nearby with Blodgett Open Space, Cave of the Winds Mountain Park, and Ormes Peak.
+Northwest Colorado Springs is also known for its well-rated public and private schools like Rockrimmon Elementary School, Chipeta Elementary School, and Eagleview Middle School.
+Parents will be able to find Ranch, Neocolonial, and Modern-style homes to raise their families while living in Northgate.

-Play 18 holes of mini golf with the little ones at Adventure Miniature Golf & Batting Cages.
+Play 18 holes of mini golf with the little ones at Adventure Miniature Golf.
 Go sledding in the winter or have a picnic in the summer at Mountain Shadows Park.
-Go on a horseback trail ride through Pike National Forest with the Air Force Academy’s Equestrian Center.
-Pick up home goods, clothing, and other items from the small boutiques and big-brand stores at University Village Colorado shopping enter.
-Try local craft beers like Pink Butterfly Fist or Hopped Toddy at Trinity Brew.
-Order the fish and chips and catch a Broncos game on TV at Wyatt’s Pub & Grill.
-Or pick up fresh-baked pastries, breads, and cakes at Marigold Cafe & Bakery.
+Peek inside the science lab on the NASA space shuttle in the Spacelab, or deep-dive into the history of the Huygens Probe at the Space Foundation Discovery Center.
+Pick up home goods, clothing, and other items from the small boutiques and big-brand stores at the University Village Colorado shopping center.
+Share the BIG #1 and Mimosas for 2 on a brunch date at Trinity Brewing.
+Chow down on traditional Polish dishes like Deep-Fried Wild Mushroom Pierogi, Kluski, or a Kielbasa Skewer at Mika’s Pierogi Kitchen.
+Order Fish and Chips, Guinness Pie, or Wyatt’s Famous Green Chili at Wyatt’s Pub & Grill.
+Or sample the French Onion Soup, Crab Cake Salad, or Amish Pizza at Marigold Cafe & Bakery.

 Moving to Colorado Springs soon?
 Extra Space Storage has convenient storage facilities throughout the area, so we can help with your transition.
 Find a storage unit near you!